Page

 ---|---|---|

-Title | Text | The title of the Image and text block. |
+Heading | Text | The title of the Image and text block. |

-Text | Text | The text content. |
+Sub heading | Text | The text content. |

-Image | Assets | An asset field that allows an image to be attached.
-Limit 1. |
+Image | Assets | An asset field that allows the editor to attach an image.
+Maximum of one asset with image asset type. |

 Image position | List | The position of the image in relation to the text, for example, image to the left of the text or to the right of the text. |